FlightControl-Master/MOOSE_DOCS/Usage_Guide.md

 which contains your mission files.
 Your mission will be designed consisting possibly out of a couple of components, which are:

-  * (Mandatory) An include of the Moose.lua file (see 2.3.2).
+  * (Mandatory) An include of the **Moose.lua** file (see chapter 2 above).
   * (Mandatory) An include of your lua mission script file(s) (also with a .lua extension).
   * (Optionally) Sound files (.ogg) and pictures (.jpg) which are added into your mission.

 Using the menu system of the DCS World Mission Editor, you need to include files in your mission (.miz) file.
 However, once included, maintaining these files is a tedious task, having to replace each time manually these files when they change (due to a new release or a change in your mission script).

 Therefore, **the recommendation is that your create for each mission a separate folder**.
 The MOOSE test mission folder structure is a good example how this could be organized.
 The LDT has been customized and provides a tool to **automatically** maintain your existing .miz files.

 ### 6.1.1.
 Select from the Menu: **File** -> **New** -> **Lua Project**.